 Significant portions of our revenue and costs are exposed to changes in foreign exchange rates.
 Our products are sold in more than 120 countries and, as a result, our revenue is influenced by changes in foreign exchange rates.
-In 2013, approximately 53% of our revenue was denominated in foreign currencies.
-Prior to the IPO, as a business unit of Pfizer and under Pfizer's global cash management system, our foreign exchange risk was managed through Pfizer.
-Following the Separation, we seek to manage our foreign exchange risk, in part, through operational means, including managing same-currency revenue in relation to same-currency costs and same-currency assets in relation to same-currency liabilities.
+In 2014, approximately 53% of our revenue was denominated in foreign currencies.
+We seek to manage our foreign exchange risk, in part, through operational means, including managing same-currency revenue in relation to same-currency costs and same-currency assets in relation to same-currency liabilities.
 As we operate in multiple foreign currencies, including the euro, the Brazilian real, the Australian dollar and other currencies, changes in those currencies relative to the U.S. dollar will impact our revenue, cost of goods and expenses, and consequently, net income.
 Exchange rate fluctuations may also have an impact beyond our reported financial results and directly impact operations.
 These fluctuations may affect the ability to buy and sell our goods and services between markets impacted by significant exchange rate variances.
-In 2013, approximately 47% of our total revenue was in U.S. dollars, and our year-over-year revenue growth was unfavorably impacted by 2 percentage points from changes in foreign currency values relative to the U.S. dollar.
+In 2014, approximately 47% of our total revenue was in U.S. dollars.
+Our year-over-year revenue growth was unfavorably impacted by 2 percentage points from changes in foreign currency values relative to the U.S. dollar.

 On February 13, 2013, the Venezuelan government devalued its currency from a rate of 4.3 to 6.3 Venezuelan bolivars per U.S. dollar.
 We incurred a foreign currency loss of \$9 million immediately on the devaluation as a result of remeasuring the local assets and liabilities, which is included in Other (income)/deductions-net for the year ended December 31, 2013.
-We will experience ongoing adverse impacts to earnings as our revenue, costs and expenses will be translated into U.S. dollars at lower rates.
-These impacts are not expected to be significant to our financial condition or results of operations.
-As of December 31, 2013, in Venezuela we had net monetary assets denominated in local currency of \$30 million.
-We cannot predict whether there will be further devaluation of the Venezuelan bolivar.